Slovo House (2021 film): Budget

 The film project was one of the winners of the 10th competitive selection by the Ukrainian State Film Agency.
-The amount of state financial support was ₴30,022,698, which accounted for half of the film’s total production cost.
+The amount of state financial support was ₴30,022,698, which accounted for half of the film's total production cost.

 Public response

 The film caused a stir at the Kharkiv MeetDocs festival held at the Zhovten Cinema in Kyiv, where all tickets for one screening were sold out, prompting the organizers to add an extra showing that also sold out.
 On 24 February 2023, the film was screened in the Seimas of Lithuania in Vilnius.
-The event marked the anniversary of Russia’s full-scale invasion of Ukraine.
+The event marked the anniversary of Russia's full-scale invasion of Ukraine.
 The film was presented by producers Pylyp Illenko, Oleh Shcherbyna, and Rostyslav Martynyuk.

-Film critic Ihor Kromph called Taras Tomenko’s feature-length directorial debut “one of the best historical dramas in contemporary Ukrainian cinema.”
-Journalist Yurii Lukanov noted: “This is where a problem arises in how the material is perceived.
+Film critic Ihor Kromph called Taras Tomenko's feature-length directorial debut "one of the best historical dramas in contemporary Ukrainian cinema."
+Journalist Yurii Lukanov noted: "This is where a problem arises in how the material is perceived.
 Inventing behind-the-scenes episodes that are unverifiable but logically fit the storyline is not problematic.
-However, when fabricated events are presented as historical facts that are easily verifiable, it can undermine the credibility of the entire film, especially for viewers who are not deeply familiar with the historical context.”
-Publicist Vitaly Portnikov viewed the film as an opportunity to reflect on the residents of the Slovo House as people who “tried to create and succeed under conditions of de facto loss of statehood.”
+However, when fabricated events are presented as historical facts that are easily verifiable, it can undermine the credibility of the entire film, especially for viewers who are not deeply familiar with the historical context."
+Publicist Vitaly Portnikov viewed the film as an opportunity to reflect on the residents of the Slovo House as people who "tried to create and succeed under conditions of de facto loss of statehood."

 Vitalii Hordiienko, author of the YouTube channel Zahin Kinomaniv, emphasized that the screenwriting team sacrificed the stories of real figures of the Executed Renaissance in favor of the fictional character Akimov, and noted the static development of the character Mykola Khvylovy throughout the film.

 Awards

 At the International Film Festival in Košice, held from 8 to 10 June 2022, the film won the award for Best Feature Film.

 In November 2022, the film received four awards at the I Will Tell International Film Festival in Florida, USA.

-On 1 June 2024, Metropolitan Epiphanius, the Primate of the Orthodox Church of Ukraine, met with the film's creators at his residence and presented church honors to the filmmakers and benefactors of the project.
+On 1 June 2024, Metropolitan Epiphanius of Kyiv, the Primate of the Orthodox Church of Ukraine, met with the film's creators at his residence and presented church honors to the filmmakers and benefactors of the project.